athena-framework/athena/docs/why_athena.md

 ### Flexibility

 Athena Framework is very flexible in that it is able to support both simple and complex use cases by adapting to the needs of the application without getting in the way of customizations the user wants to make.
 This is accomplished by providing all the components to the user, but not requiring they be used.
-If an application does not need to validate anything, the [Athena::Validator][] component can just be ignored.
+If an application does not need to validate anything, the [Athena::Validator](/validator/) component can just be ignored.
 But if the need ever arises it is there and well integrated into the framework.

 #### Dependency Injection

 Athena Framework includes an IoC Service Container that manages services automatically.
-Any service, or a useful type, annotated with [ADI::Register][], can be used in another service by defining a constructor typed to the desired service.
+Any service, or a useful type, annotated with [ADI::Register](/dependency_injection/Register/), can be used in another service by defining a constructor typed to the desired service.
 For example:

 ```crystal
 require "athena"